-- Surveys: Issued to program participants by program leaders via email on a bi-annual basis. - Progress Reports: BCIC gathers information via progress reports submitted by program leaders.
+- Surveys: Issued to program participants by program leaders via email on an annual basis. - Progress Reports: BCIC gathers information via progress reports submitted by program leaders.

-Management is confident of the operational data utilized in reporting the results of its activities.
+BCIC is confident in the operational data used in reporting the results of its activities.
 BCIC's sources of data include in-house records maintained through electronic databases and progress reports submitted by program partners.
 As a condition of support to partners, BCIC requests appropriate records be maintained and reported.